Marketers have always relied on testing.

 Another example comes from one of my own projects.
 I had been commissioned to rewrite a collection of landing pages and, sadly, discovered that we were using best practice as our guide.
 The results?
 We nailed SEO, but conversions dropped to half of what they were before the rewrite.

 Agencies fall into the same trap.
-They hear that something is working on another website, and they adopt it, no questions asked.A landing page built on best practices rather than testing isn’t going to get you the results you’re looking for.
+They hear that something is working on another website, and they adopt it, no questions asked.A landing page built on best practices rather than a solid testing strategy isn’t going to get you the results you’re looking for.
 If it does, it was just dumb luck!

 2. Testing the Wrong Things